By Ed Malaker

-He has an available space for the knob on the pickguard as he removed a tone knob and rewired it to have a master tone control.
+He has available space for the knob on the pickguard, as he removed a tone knob and rewired it to have a master tone control.

 What type of knob should we use and how do we wire it all in?

 Hello!
 Great question, and congratulations on building a Strat, especially one that’s unique, with two stereo outputs.
 I’d need to see a diagram of the wiring to do any troubleshooting, but I think I can answer your question without it.

 On the one hand, the solution is easy because you only need to install a potentiometer and maybe some resistors.
 On the other hand, you’re dealing with two different amplifiers that will have different impedances (loads), and it will be hard to set them both at the exact same volume, so circuit performance can be hard to “tune.”
 Let me explain.

 In Example 1, We illustrate the easiest way to add a balance control to the circuit.

 I recommend starting with whatever potentiometer you have on hand.
 Since it is a Strat, you probably have a 250k pot, which is perfect.
 You can use the tone control you removed.

 If the balance doesn’t work the way you want it to because the center is not the center, the volume doesn’t turn all the way off when you switch to one amp or the other, or it shuts off too quickly when there is still dial to turn, you will need to adjust the value of the pot.
 We recommend moving to a 500k pot next, then a 1000k pot, often called a 1MEG pot.
 One of these three values should give you the performance you need and be more than adequate for most tasks.